8.2.2 Policies and programmes

 There are several strategies which link participation in cultural life to issues of citizens' involvement and the development of civil society.

-The National Cultural Policy of the Czech Republic (CR) 2009-2014 – the document works with the civic dimension of culture (the aim is to emphasise the role of culture in the individual professional and personal growth of citizens).
-The civic dimension is also behind the intention to allow citizens to participate in the programming and realisation of activities of cultural facilities and requires co-operation between the public and private sectors.
+The National Cultural Policy of the Czech Republic (CR) 2009-2014 – this document works with the civic dimension of culture (the aim is to emphasise the role of culture in the professional and personal growth of individual citizens).
+The civic dimension is also behind the intention to allow citizens to participate in the programming and realisation of the activities of cultural facilities and requires cooperation between the public and private sectors.

-The Strategic Framework of Sustainable Development of the CR – the document considers culture to be a decisive factor and its development will positively influence lifestyle in a knowledge-based society.
-This is the reason why we need to ensure the equality of communities and ensure universal accessibility to cultural services.
+The Strategic Framework of Sustainable Development of the CR – this document identifies culture as a crucial factor in society and its development as having a positive influence on lifestyle in a knowledge-based society.
+For this reason it is necessary to ensure the equality of communities and ensure universal accessibility to cultural services.
 The volume of resources from public finances for accessibility of public cultural services is one of the indicators.

 The topic is also discussed in the Strategy of Regional Development of the CR, where culture forms an independent priority, the Concept for More Effective Support of the Arts 2007-2013, which defines the importance of art in the life of society, its social function, and emphasises its importance as a factor of economic growth.
 The Concept of Effect Care of Traditional Folk Culture 2011-2015 also contains the objective of supporting the use of elements of traditional folk culture in the education process at schools and using this subject area as a means of educating people towards tolerance against racism and xenophobia (e.g. as part of multicultural education).
 Civil society involvement relates to the development of a network of volunteer documenters of traditional folk culture.